baskipper/tic-tac-toe/README.md

 Ionic 3.19.0 or higher

+Cordova 8.0.0 or higher for deployment to an android deviece

 # Local installation instructions
 Clone the repo, and run `npm install`.
 Afterwards, run `ionic serve` to start up a local instance of the app.

 # Deploying to device for testing purposes.
 Attach an android device, and ensure that it has debugging mode enabled.
-Then, run `ionic cordova run android --device`.
+Then, run `ionic cordova platform add android`, followed by  `ionic cordova run android --device`.

 # Testing
 Run `npm test` to run all unit tests.